 18th December 2019

-Whether you're taking the leap and moving to a digital asset management (DAM) system for the first time, or you're getting ready to upgrade your existing DAMs to something more efficient, the prep work for the migration will probably be one of those tasks that get pushed back - week after week.
+Whether you're taking the leap and moving to a digital asset management (DAM) system for the first time, or you're getting ready to upgrade your existing DAM to something more efficient, the prep work for the migration will probably be one of those tasks that gets pushed back - week after week.

-A DAMs' purpose is to help your organisation processes run smoothly and efficiently - that's the end goal of the entire integration.
+A DAM's purpose is to help your organisation's processes run smoothly and efficiently - that's the end goal of the entire integration.
 But at the moment, you're at the foot of the mountain.
 There are thousands of haphazardly distributed files, looming questions about rights and permissions attributions, and the herculean task of consolidating everything that's scattered throughout your company's networks, local drives, and servers.